ahoward/sekrets/README.md

     scp ./sekrets.key deploy@remote.host.com:/rails_root/current/sekrets.key

+### Be Smart

-  it goes without saying that the local keyfile should *never* be checked in and also should be in .gitignore
+  The local keyfile should *never* be checked in and also should be in .gitignore

   distribution of this key among developers is outside the scope of the library.  encrypted email is likely the best mechanism for distribution,